FAQ

 Can I use a welder?

-Limit welding to currents less than 160 amps
+Limit welding to currents below 160 amps

 Unlike most other household power tools, welding with currents above 160 amps may have a higher tendency to temporarily affect the normal function of your pacemaker or implantable defibrillator.